qpetitjean/MoveR/README.md

 <strong>CLEAN/FILTER</strong> the data according to custom functions
 specified by the user.
 For instance, it can easily remove suspected tracking errors based on expected particles’ size or speed.
-It is also possible to sample the particles’ tracks according to a specified time step or remove part of the tracks that are detected outside an arena or a given area.
+It is also possible to sample the particles’ tracks (tracklets) according to a specified time step or remove part of the tracklets that are detected outside an arena or a given area.
 </li>
 <br />